 - 4 Days in Reno Tahoe Itinerary

-- Day 1 – Downtown Carson City Activities
+- Day 1 – Things to Do in Carson City

 - Day 2 – Hiking, History & Hot Springs in Carson City

-- Day 4 – Mining and Silver Country
+- Day 4 – Reno-Tahoe Mining and Silver Country

 - Where to stay in Reno Tahoe